WindyCall/CVWO-Assignment/README.md

-This project is the Final-assignment for NUS Computing for Voluntary Welfare Organisations (CVWO) for 2021/2022
+This is the Final-assignment for CVWO on 2021/2022

+Note: My final-writeup is in the "Final Submission" folder

 Done by: